pedrororatto/tesla-stock-analysis/README.md

 #   Tesla Stock Analysis

-Este projeto consiste em uma aplicação interativa desenvolvida em Python para análise de dados históricos das ações da Tesla.
-O objetivo principal é oferecer insights financeiros por meio de estatísticas descritivas, testes estatísticos e visualizações gráficas, além de simular a evolução de um investimento baseado em uma data de compra selecionada pelo usuário.
+This project is an interactive application developed in Python for analyzing historical Tesla stock data.
+The main objective is to provide financial insights through descriptive statistics, statistical tests, and graphical visualizations, as well as to simulate the evolution of an investment based on a user-selected purchase date.

-## 🎯 Funcionalidades
+##   🎯 Features

-- **Estatísticas Descritivas**:
+-   **Descriptive Statistics**:
-  - Média, Mediana, Moda, Variância, Desvio Padrão e Desvio Médio Absoluto dos preços de fechamento.
+    -   Mean, Median, Mode, Variance, Standard Deviation, and Mean Absolute Deviation of closing prices.
-  - Histograma interativo dos preços.
+    -   Interactive histogram of prices.

-- **Teste T de Student**:
+-   **Student's t-test**:
-  - Comparação da média dos preços de fechamento com um valor hipotético para determinar significância estatística.
+    -   Comparison of the average closing prices with a hypothetical value to determine statistical significance.

-- **Previsão com Regressão Linear**:
+-   **Prediction with Linear Regression**:
-  - Modelo de regressão linear para prever os preços futuros das ações.
+    -   Linear regression model to predict future stock prices.

-- **Evolução do Investimento**:
+-   **Investment Evolution**:
-  - Simulação da evolução de um investimento a partir de uma data de compra, considerando rentabilidade acumulada ao longo do tempo.
+    -   Simulation of investment growth from a purchase date, considering accumulated returns over time.

-- **Volume total de vendar por ano e mensal**:
+-   **Total sales volume per year and month**:
-  - Exemplo gráfico de como foram as vendas ao longo do ano e por mês.
+    -   Example graph of sales over the year and per month.

-- **Indicadores de compra e venda**:
+-   **Buy and sell indicators**:
-  - Com base nos dados históricos, indica quando foi bom ter comprado e quando foi melhor ter vendido.
+    -   Based on historical data, indicates when it was good to buy and when it was better to sell.

-- **Correlação entre preço e volume**
+-   **Correlation between price and volume**
-  - Gráfico de correlação entre essas duas variáveis.
+    -   Correlation graph between these two variables.

-## 🛠️ Tecnologias Utilizadas
+##   🛠️ Technologies Used

-- **Linguagem de Programação**: Python
+-   **Programming Language**: Python
-- **Bibliotecas Principais**:
+-   **Main Libraries**:
-  - [Streamlit](https://streamlit.io/): Para criação de dashboards interativos.
+    -   [Streamlit](https://streamlit.io/): For creating interactive dashboards.
-  - [Pandas](https://pandas.pydata.org/): Manipulação e análise de dados.
+    -   [Pandas](https://pandas.pydata.org/): Data manipulation and analysis.
-  - [Plotly](https://plotly.com/): Criação de gráficos interativos.
+    -   [Plotly](https://plotly.com/): Creation of interactive charts.
-  - [NumPy](https://numpy.org/): Cálculos matemáticos e estatísticos.
+    -   [NumPy](https://numpy.org/): Mathematical and statistical calculations.
-  - [Scikit-learn](https://scikit-learn.org/): Modelagem preditiva com regressão linear.
+    -   [Scikit-learn](https://scikit-learn.org/): Predictive modeling with linear regression.

-## ⚙️ Estrutura do Projeto
+##   ⚙️ Project Structure

-- **app.py**: Código principal da aplicação, incluindo processamento de dados, cálculos estatísticos e geração de gráficos.
+-   **app.py**: Main application code, including data processing, statistical calculations, and chart generation.
-- **Dataset/**: Diretório contendo os dados históricos das ações da Tesla (CSV).
+-   **Dataset/**: Directory containing historical Tesla stock data (CSV).
-- **README.md**: Este arquivo explicando o projeto.
+-   **README.md**: This file explaining the project.
-- **requirements.txt**: Este arquivo consiste nas dependências do projeto.
+-   **requirements.txt**: This file consists of the project dependencies.